 Life Cycle of the paralysis tick

 Ticks have 4 stages (moults) of life and require three hosts (either the same or different species) to complete their lifecycle, dropping off their host and re-attaching during each moult.
 The amount of time this take is dependent on the environmental temperature.
-The tick is capable of injecting neurotoxin into the cat during the larval, nymph and adult stages, however the largest amount of toxin comes from the adult female.
+The tick is capable of injecting a neurotoxin into the cat during the larval, nymph and adult stages, however, the largest amount of toxin comes from the adult female.

 - Egg - The female tick lays up to 3,000 eggs which hatch within 1-3 months into larva.

 - Larva (6 legged) - Around the size of a pinhead, larva are also known as 'seed ticks', tick larva attach to their host within a week of hatching, feeding on the blood of the host for up to a week.
-Once engorged, they drop off the host onto the ground and undergo a second moult, developing into the nymph.
+Once engorged, they drop off the host onto the ground and undergo the second moult, developing into the nymph.